p4rkerw/SALSA/Tutorial/README.md

 mv $SCRATCH1/$inputvcf phasing/
 bcftools index --threads 4 phasing/$inputvcf
 ```
-**Phase an interval** For the tutorial, we will not set the --reproduce flag so we can use multithreading.
-As a result, there may be small differences between the phased vcf in the repository and your results.
+**Phase an interval** For the tutorial, we will use multithreading to phase the variants.
+This means we will not set the --reproduce flag and, as a result, there may be small differences between the phased vcf in the repository and your results.
 ```
 bash SALSA/step3_phase_vcf.sh \
 --library_id pbmc_1k \